-Email filing, like electronic filing generally, also opens up all parties to the threat of receiving viruses or other malware.
-It may be appropriate therefore to either make service voluntary, either with an opt-in or opt-out contingency.
+Email filing, like electronic filing generally, also opens all parties to the threat of receiving viruses or other malware.
+It may be appropriate therefore to make service voluntary, either with an opt-in or opt-out contingency.

-One solution that a number of agencies have employed that can resolve the size restrictions, and the confidentiality concerns, and partially resolve the concern over viruses or malware, is to use a secure File Transfer Protocol (FTP) system.
-These simple drop-box like systems would essentially create a shared folder that all parties could access, where they could place documents.
+One solution that a number of agencies have employed that can resolve the size restrictions, and the confidentiality concerns, and partially resolve the concern over viruses or malware, is to use a secure File Transfer Protocol (SFTP) system.
+48 These systems create a shared folder in which all parties could place documents.
 Agencies have used these when accepting files too large for email transference, as well as when receiving private, sensitive, or confidential material that parties request be treated as in camera.

 The level of security for such a system could vary depending upon the agency's needs.
-For fully public adjudications, a simple FTP can be built using SharePoint (as some agencies have done), but other commercial options are readily available as well.
+For fully public adjudications, a simple SFTP can be built using SharePoint (as some agencies have done),49 but other commercial options are readily available as well.
 For agencies that need more security, options are also available.
 The advantages of a system like this seem readily apparent for agencies currently employing electronic filing.
-Instead of sending multiple copies of a document to all parties, and filing it to the docket, parties would need upload only a single copy to the FTP, with
+Instead of sending multiple copies of a document to all parties, and filing it to the docket, parties would need upload only a single copy to the SFTP, with notification by email, and all parties could then view or download copies from the SFTP.
+This would simplify the filing and serving process, reduce the chance of errors such as sending slightly different versions of a document to multiple parties, and reduce the threat of having private documents intercepted or viruses transmitted.

-&lt;sup>11 Although as stated above, specific product recommendations are outside the scope of this report, SharePoint offers the functionality of applying metadata to files, which would allow users and agencies to specify document types, establish dates, and make other key information immediately visible to users, in effect replicating much of the functionality of a more robust electronic case management system and electronic filing system in a simple, off-the-shelf solution more appropriate for agencies that do not have an electronic case management system.
+49 Although as stated above, specific product recommendations are outside the scope of this report, SharePoint offers the functionality of applying metadata to files, which would allow users and agencies to specify document types, establish dates, and make other key information immediately visible to users, in effect replicating much of the functionality of a more robust eCMS and electronic filing system in a simple, off-the-shelf solution more appropriate for agencies that do not have an eCMS.